Finding Trends in Software Research: Discussion

 \fref{topic_evo_conferences} and \fref{topic_evo_journals} show how the topics change in conferences and journals over the last 25 years of software engineering.
 These are {\em stacked diagrams} where, for each year, the {\em more popular} topic appears {\em nearer the bottom} of each stack.
 Arrows are added to highlight major trends in our corpus: \bi \item {\em Downward} arrows denote topics of {\em increasing} popularity.; \item {\em Upward} arrows show topics of {\em decreasing} popularity. \ei One clear trend in both figures is that some topics are far more popular than others.
 For example, at the conferences (\fref{topic_evo_conferences}): \bi \item Source code, program analysis, and testing have become very popular topics in the last decade. \item Performance and security concerns have all disappeared in our sampled venues.
 Performance appears, a little, in journals but is far less popular that many other topics. \item Modeling is a topic occurring with decreasing frequency in our sample. \ei This is {\em not} to say that performance, modeling and security research has ``failed'' or that no one works on this topics anymore.
 Rather, it means that those communities have moved out of mainstream SE to establish their own niche communities.

 As to the low occurrence of performance and the absence of any security terms in \tref{11topics}, this is one aspect of these results that concerns us.
 While we hear much talk about security at the venues listed in \tref{venues}, \fref{topic_evo_conferences} and \fref{topic_evo_journals}, security research is not a popular topic in mainstream software engineering.
 Given the current international dependence on software, and all the security violations reported due to software errors\footnote{See \url{https://catless.ncl.ac.uk/Risks/search?query=software+security}.}, it is surprising and somewhat alarming that security is not more prominent in our community.
-This is a clear area where we would recommend rapid action; e.g., \bi \item Funding bodies should consider increasing the funding allocated to software security projects; \item Editors of software journals might consider: increasing the number of special issues devoted to software security; \item Organizers of SE conferences might consider changing the focus of their upcoming events. \ei
+This is a clear area where we would recommend rapid action; e.g., \bi \item Editors of software journals might consider: increasing the number of special issues devoted to software security; \item Organizers of SE conferences might consider changing the focus of their upcoming events. \ei